Best Things to Do in Cairns: The Perfect 5 Day Cairns Itinerary

 After arriving at the visitors center, you’ll need to purchase your tickets and get on the bus to Mossman Gorge.
 This is a quick 10-minute drive to the entrance.

 Give yourself at least 2 hours to explore Mossman Gorge.
-You should be done by lunch time and then you can make your way back to Cairns, which is an hour drive away.
+You should be done by lunch time, and then you can make your way back to Cairns, which is an hour’s drive away.

 Other things to do in Cairns

-This 5 day Cairns itinerary is perfect for travelers who prefer to explore at a slower pace.
-But, you can squeeze in more activities if you’re ok with longer and busier days!
+This Cairns itinerary for 5 days is perfect for travelers who prefer to explore slower.
+But you can squeeze in more activities if you’re okay with longer and busier days!

-Here are a few other exciting this to do in Cairns.
+Here are a few other exciting things to do in Cairns, Australia.

 Atherton tablelands